Final Exam Study Guide - English 106

 Videos: Armenian Genocide (your reading notes/class discussion notes) & the clips from the movie adaptation of TIDM we viewed in class.

 Write out practice responses to previous quiz questions as well as questions you make up.
-Remember the quiz/midterm examples we went over in class.
 For the essay, beginning your response with a clear thesis statement is key.

 As you review your notes, revise and clarify them.
 Review the in-class cards.
 Make your review and studying an active process.
 Review the stories as you review your notes.
 Review the Course Themes (see Course Notes) as you consider these ideas below.

-**Although the final exam will cover material we've read after the midterm (see the syllabus), there are also carry-over works from the first half of class on the final exam: "Saboteur" "Two Questions," and TIDM (review critical introduction.
+**Although the final exam will cover material we've read after the midterm (see the syllabus: starting with "The Cask of Amontillado"), there are also four carry-over works from the first half of class on the final exam: "A Rose for Emily," "Saboteur," "Two Questions," and TIDM.

 Possible question types: